5 World Trade Center: Revival of plans

-In June 2019 a joint RFP was issued following a deal between Port Authority of New York and New Jersey and the Lower Manhattan Development Corporation with the agencies to split the proceeds.
+In June 2019, a joint RFP was issued following a deal between Port Authority of New York and New Jersey and the Lower Manhattan Development Corporation with the agencies to split the proceeds.
 In November 2019 a possible partnership between Silverstein Properties and Brookfield Properties was reported to develop the site.
-In February 2021 that partnership was confirmed and a new design unveiled with construction slated to begin in 2023.
+That partnership was confirmed in February 2021, and a new design was unveiled, with construction slated to begin in 2023.
+Silverstein Properties was considering two options for the site: a 60-story tower with 810 affordable housing apartments, and an 80-story tower with 1,620 apartments.